symfony/symfony-docs/tui/cheat_sheet.rst

 EditorWidget
 ------------

-Multi-line text editor with word wrap, scrolling, undo/redo, kill ring and autocomplete.
+Multi-line text editor with word wrap, scrolling, undo/redo and a kill ring.

 **Keyboard:**